spangen87/locksmith-booking/README.md

 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
 - [Balsamiq](https://balsamiq.com/) - Used to create the wireframes for the project.
 - [Cloudinary](https://cloudinary.com/) - Used to host all static files and images.
-- [Heroku](https://dashboard.heroku.com) - Used to deploy the website
+- [Heroku](https://dashboard.heroku.com) - Used to deploy the website.
-- [PEP8 Validation](http://pep8online.com/) - Used to validate Python code
+- [PEP8 Validation](http://pep8online.com/) - Used to validate Python code.
-- [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
+- [HTML Validation](https://validator.w3.org/) - Used to validate HTML code.
-- [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
+- [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.
-- [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code
+- [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code.
+- [drawSQL](https://drawsql.app/) - Used to draw the database schema.

 [Back to top](#contents)
 ### Libraries